leftstick/Sero-cli/README.md

 ## Advanced Usage ##

-Advanced user may love specifying the task directly without choosing them from the UI.
+Advanced user may love specifying the task directly without choosing them from UI.
 We provide the command line to achieve this.

 ```shell